wh-alice/mig_visualstudio/vs/misc/how-to--create-toolbars-for-tool-windows.md

 ---
-title: "How to: Create Toolbars for Tool Windows | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Create Toolbars for Tool Windows" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"